freiheit-com/test-mate/README.md

 Note: You can supply the special package `/` (or use the regex `.*`) to aggregate the overall coverage result.
 Sub-package aggregation is not supported by all coverage formats.

 test-mate automatically infers the coverage format from `coverage_file`.
 Currently the following formats are supported:
-- Emma/Jacoco (also supports the old coverage format, as written bei cloverage)
+- Emma/Jacoco (also supports the old coverage format, as written by cloverage)
 - Cobertura (does not yet support the subpackage aggregation)
+- Go (does not yet support the subpackage aggregation)

 # Analysis